Meet Stuart Ian Currie: Professional Artist and Art Educator

 I won’t go into all the details of where I worked or for how long.
 What I will say is I have had a long working relationship with Signaction that spanned many years.
 During my time there, work colleagues tried very hard to come up with a nickname for me.
 Finally, Guy came to me one day and said “I’ve got it, it has to be Puff”.
 As in curry puff.
 “Oh, really original Guy, another reference to my surname” I replied.
 This nickname stuck with me for the rest of my working life.

 Jump forward again, a big breakthrough looms.
 The beginning of 2020 changed our lives forever.
 The recent bushfires as devastating and stressful as they were, something more sinister was coming for us.
-The arrival of the 100-year pandemic, covid-19 reared its insidious head, and it has terrorised the world since.
+The arrival of the 100-year pandemic, COVID-19 reared its insidious head, and it has terrorized the world since.
 Shockingly so many lives lost, and we are deeply saddened by this global catastrophe.
 Australia has weathered the storm better than a lot of countries.

 Working as a contractor, most of my work was consigned for Australian Airports.
 Yes, you guessed it – I lost my job.